Build a directory to promote your faculty that has a standardized look and feel, but flexes to support different department needs.

 For the Tags, one will be for your unit (e.g. 'Website: School of public Health and Health Professions').
 Additional tags can be used to build smaller lists of just Tenure-Track Faculty versus Adjuncts, to separate your faculty by department, or to separate your faculty by research or creative interests.

-To reveal appealing details about each faculty member, set Display as to Teasers: with images or to Teasers: Directory (with interests).
+Reveal additional details about each faculty member by setting Display as to 'Teasers: with images' or 'Teasers: Directory (with interests)'.

 If you have developed a rich collection of tags for your faculty (e.g. research topics), you can also build collections using the various dynamic list components.
-These will additionally display the associated tags, which will provide additional was to navigate your directory.
+These will additionally display the associated tags, which will provide additional ways to navigate your directory.

 Unit Web Leaders and Site Managers can view university-wide faculty profile information, then separate it out by school or department.